MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/configure-tile-custom-channel.md

 ## Define the Tile XML file

 Define tile properties of the custom Tile in in an XML file.
-The XML file name should be in the following format: **<SolutionPublisherPrefix>_<FileNamePrefix>CustomerJourneyDesignerTileConfig.xml**.
+The XML file name should be in the following format: **\<SolutionPublisherPrefix>_\<FileNamePrefix>CustomerJourneyDesignerTileConfig.xml**.

-For example if you want to use **SpecialTile** as the name for your XML file then the file name will be the following assuming the [solution publisher prefix](../../customize/change-solution-publisher-prefix.md) in your Customer Engagement instance is "sample": **sample_SpecialTileCustomerJourneyDesignerTileConfig.xml**.
+For example if you want to use **SpecialTile** as the name for your XML file then the file name will be the following assuming the [solution publisher prefix](../../customize/change-solution-publisher-prefix.md) in your Customer Engagement instance is "sample": **sample_SpecialTileCustomerJourneyDesignerTileConfig.xml**

 ### Sample Tile XML file